It is written in the prophets, ‘And they shall all be taught by God.’ Therefore everyone who has heard and learned from the Father comes to Me.

 Anyone who chooses to do the will of God will find out whether my teaching comes from God or whether I speak on my own.

 Consequently, there is much confusion propagated by Gods people pertaining to every religious and scriptural matter under the sun because of their lack of insight into Gods lively thoughts and ways in their daily lives.
 Until one begins to understand that God is primarily concerned about only one thing, in which His thoughts are centered upon for us, and that is His Son and our completeness in Him through faith; faith maintains our union, through the Holy Spirit, with Jesus.
-Otherwise, without given insight into our union with the Son we will continue to be tossed to and fro by every wind of teaching that blows through our lives.
+Otherwise, without given insight into our union with the Son we will continue to be tossed to and fro by every wind of teaching that blows through our lives because we are more dependent upon ourselves, than we are in Christ.
 As mentioned, God the Father has one thing on His mind regarding His children, and that is His Son Jesus Christ, where in Him God the Father has made every provision for us to live upright and holy in His sight, and no longer live as the Gentiles live.

 So this I say, and solemnly affirm together with the Lord [as in His presence], that you must no longer live as the [unbelieving] Gentiles live, in the futility of their minds [and in the foolishness and emptiness of their souls], for their [moral] understanding is darkened and their reasoning is clouded; [they are] alienated and self-banished from the life of God [with no share in it; this is] because of the [willful] ignorance and spiritual blindness that is [deep-seated] within them, because of the hardness and insensitivity of their heart.

-Regrettably, there are thousands of different doctrinal and theological emphases in our local churches across America, and in this world, both past and present, where there are a multitude of opinions and interpretations regarding every conceivable biblical topic, and there are just as many beliefs regarding what God is saying to the Church, where all this confusion is not from God, but ours, and is due to an unrestrained self-seeking, self-motivated natural life that is centered in ones personal religious thoughts and beliefs.
+Regrettably, there are thousands of different doctrinal and theological emphases in our local churches across America, and in this world, both past and present.
+Where there are a multitude of opinions and interpretations regarding every conceivable biblical topics, and just as many beliefs regarding what God is saying to the Church.
+This confusion is not from God, but ours, and is due to an unrestrained self-seeking, self-motivated natural life that is centered in ones personal religious thoughts and beliefs.
 It is not our thoughts and opinions that matter, that is, those thoughts that are not in line with Gods thinking, but it is to what degree we have entered into Gods thoughts that matter.
 Our thoughts are always inferior and counter to Gods; no matter how logical, reasonable, honorable, religious, or moral we might believe they are, and unless we have received what is from God, through His Spirit, in the light of Christ, there is no light in us that can direct our way.
 Within the natural life of the soul there is no light, our only source for light, in our most inner man, is from the Lord, who is the light of life.
 Scripture explains to us that Gods thoughts are higher than ours, and His ways are not ours.
 Some of the ancient men of God explain their own insights and dependence upon Gods thoughts.

 For My thoughts are not your thoughts, Nor are your ways My ways, says the Lord…The Lord knows the thoughts of man, That they are futile… How precious also are Your thoughts to me, O God!
 How great is the sum of them… For as the heavens are higher than the earth, So are My ways higher than your ways, And My thoughts than your thoughts…The Lord knows the thoughts of the wise, that they are futile… no one knows the thoughts of God except the Spirit of God… We also speak of these things, not in words taught or supplied by human wisdom, but in those taught by the Spirit, combining and interpreting spiritual thoughts with spiritual words…The Lord knows the thoughts of the [humanly] wise, that they are useless.

 Therefore, Gods primary will and purpose for all of us is that which we learn in Christ; learning to abide and to remain in Him, to abide and remain in union with Him via His Spirit, and learning to partake of His divine nature and life as our only source for holiness of life.
-Therefore, although our many thoughts are on many things religious; that is, religious activities either internal or external, those we do according to our own resources, apart from the Spirit, we hinder what is God primary emphasis for us, and that is to focus upon only one thing, and that is His Son, as our primary source for living a life that is acceptable to God the Father.
+Consequently, although our many thoughts are on many things religious; that is, religious activities either internal or external, those we do according to our own resources, apart from the Spirit, we hinder what is God primary emphasis for us.
+That is, to focus upon only one thing, and that is His Son as our primary source for living a life that is acceptable to God the Father.
 Therefore, we must hear and receive Gods thoughts on every matter regarding His only begotten Son; receiving more and more insights into the knowledge of Gods Son.